ayushgta/faa/002_seating_bull.md

 flights -> aircraft-> aircraft->model-> # seats.

-These relations were setup when the flight Looker was built so we don't need to other then select the measure.
+These relations were setup when the flight Looker was built so we don't need to other than select the measure.

 ## Let's count seats.